 - Customized data-set views

-Anyway on the news – Unicornscan has finally been updated and v0.4.7 is available and released for download.
+Anyway, the good news is it has finally been updated and v0.4.7 is available and released for download.